lavabit/libdime/README.md

 ## Video

-A slightly outdated video presentation of the DIME standard and the various command-line tools:
+A slightly outdated video presentation of the DIME standard and the various command line tools:

 https://www.youtube.com/watch?v=TWzvXaxR6us